Alexander Gould

 Alexander Jerome Gould (born May 4, 1994) is an American actor.
-He is best known for voicing the title character of the Pixar animated film Finding Nemo and for his portrayal of Shane Botwin on the Showtime drama series Weeds, the latter of which earned him two Screen Actors Guild Award nominations.
+He is known for voicing the title character of the Pixar animated film Finding Nemo and for his portrayal of Shane Botwin on the Showtime drama series Weeds, the latter of which earned him two Screen Actors Guild Award nominations.

 Early and personal life

-Gould was born Alexander Jerome Gould on May 4, 1994 in Los Angeles, California.
+Gould was born Alexander Jerome Gould on May 4, 1994, in Los Angeles, California.
 His younger sisters Emma and Kelly were actresses.
 Gould’s family is Jewish, and was active in the Conservative Jewish youth group United Synagogue Youth.

 Following filming of the final season of Weeds in Spring 2012, Gould participated in Nativ, a gap year program, and lived in Israel for almost a year, then went to college at Clark University in 2013.
-Gould later transferred to Brandeis University, and graduated from in 2017 with a dual major in philosophy and politics.
+Gould later transferred to Brandeis University, and graduated from there in 2017 with a dual major in philosophy and politics.

 Gould married Lieba Hall in June 2018.
 They live in Los Angeles.